CatUnderTheLeaf/menuGenerator/README.md

 # menuGenerator
 A script to generate menu for n days.

-There are many ways to generate a menu.
-One can try MIP (mixed-integer programming) or genetic algorithm.

 When I plan a menu I have a bunch of rules:
 - on Working days I don't have much time for cooking
 - at weekend I can prepare dishes with long cooking time